 Plata and its subsidiaries are engaged in mineral exploration, principally in the Mexican Silver Belt in the states of Guanajuato, Jalisco, Aguas Calientes and Hidalgo, Mexico.
-Plaminco holds mineral interests in four properties in Mexico: Naranjillo, Vaquerias, Palo Alto and La Joya.
-All the four properties are along the Mexican Silver Belt and the latter three properties are located within 165 kilometres of Naranjillo.
+Plata holds interests in its Mexican properties through its wholly owned subsidiary, Plaminco.
+In February 2020, the Company sold the Naranjillo property to Fresnillo and retains a 3% net smelter return royalty ("Royalty") in Naranjillo.
+Plaminco also holds mineral interests in three properties in Mexico: Vaquerias, Palo Alto and La Joya.
+All three properties are along the Mexican Silver Belt, located within 165 kilometres of Naranjillo.

 The Company's objective has been to discover one or more new silver-gold vein districts in the style of the historical San Dimas, Fresnillo, Zacatecas, Guanajuato and Pachuca-Real del Monte districts of Mexico.
-Plata's extensive experience along the Mexican Silver Belt led to the staking of the Naranjillo Property in 2012.
-Between 2012 and 2014, the Company discovered and further delineated the silvergold vein system.
+Plata's extensive experience along the Mexican Silver Belt led to the staking of the Naranjillo Property in 2012 which was subsequently successfully sold to Fresnillo in February 2020.
+Between 2012 and 2014, the Company discovered and further delineated the silver-gold vein system.
 Management continues to consider a variety of longer-term strategic alternatives for the Company.

-YEAR IN REVIEW AND SUBSEQUENT EVENTS
+QUARTER IN REVIEW AND SUBSEQUENT EVENT